jkru3/resumes/README.md

 ```
 Please generate:
-1. generally what would be effective on a resume for this job
+1. a few ideas for what would generally be effective on a resume for this job
-2. string-array list of college courses that would be good to include on a resume
+2. concise list of key college courses in my education section
-3. string-array list of technical skills (languages, frameworks)
+3. list of 15 MAX key technical skills (like languages, frameworks, etc. but do not categorize them) in my skills section
-4. string array list of conceptual skills (paradigms, types of work for this tech role)
+4. list of 10 MAX key conceptual skills (like paradigms, types of work for this tech role, etc.) in my skills section
-5. string-array list of types of projects to include in my projects section
+5. concise list of projects to highlight in my projects section